theengineear/python-box/README.md

 `~/vms/python-tests`

 ### Step 2
-Change the Vagrant file line:
+Change a line in the `Vagrantfile` in your local copy of this repo:

 `config.vm.synced_folder "/Users/ee/PyCharmProjects/python-api", "/home/python-api"`